isaacbilyea/Bilyea_Isaac_Earbuds/README.md

 # Stride Earbuds - Wireless Sport Earbuds 🎧

-Welcome to the Stride Earbuds website repository!
-This project showcases the responsive website for **Stride**, a brand of wireless sport earbuds designed to empower active users.
+Welcome to the Stride Earbuds Website repository!
+This project is focused on building a responsive site for Stride, wireless sport earbuds designed for active users.
+Here, you’ll find code and assets for an engaging online experience highlighting Stride's features and performance.

 ![Stride Readme Photo](/images/readme.jpg)